 This site for evaluating the spread of junk news on Facebook was built by the Computational Propaganda project (COMPROP) at the Oxford Internet Institute (OII), University of Oxford.
 Our aim in building this website and its suite of tools is to help researchers, policy makers, and social media platforms understand the impact of junk news on public life.
 We do not endorse the spread of junk news, and do not make money by aggregating this content.

 This work is funded by the European Research Council through the grant “Computational Propaganda: Investigating the Impact of Algorithms and Bots on Political Discourse in Europe,” Proposal 648311, 2015-2020, Philip N. Howard, Principal Investigator, and the grant "Restoring Trust in Social Media Civic Engagement," Proposal Number: 767454, 2017-2018, Philip N. Howard, Principal Investigator.
 We are grateful for additional support from the Open Society Foundation and Ford Foundation.
 Project activities were approved by the University of Oxford’s Research Ethics Committee, CUREC OII C1A 15 044, C1A 17 054.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the researchers and do not necessarily reflect the views of the funders, or the University of Oxford.

 The Junk News Aggregator was built by Dimitra (Mimie) Liotsiou.
 Thanks to Bence Kollanyi for his valuable contributions to the data collection.
 Thanks also to Lisa-Maria Neudert and Vidya Narayanan, and to the rest of the COMPROP team, for their very helpful suggestions, feedback and support during the development of this project.

 Many thanks Shaun A. Noordin, Adham Tamer and John Gilbert of the OII, and Mike Antcliffe of Achromatic Security, for their valuable web development and security testing work on this project.

 Using the main Explorer

 The interactive Explorer shows posts uploaded by junk news sources onto their public Facebook Page.
-It collects posts on an hourly basis, and goes back up to one month.
+It collects posts on an hourly basis, and goes back up to three months.

 You can also optionally filter results by keyword (in the "optionally filtered by content" box) or by publisher name.